 First Things First

-We get it – there are no sauna coronavirus studies.
+We get it – there are still no sauna coronavirus studies.
 There’s no research to show if sauna can kill coronavirus.
-There’s A LOT we don’t know yet about Covid-19.
+There’s A LOT we still don’t know yet about Covid-19.

 No one should talk about sauna as a ‘Coronavirus Cure’.
 In fact, there’s no reason to think sauna will help at all after a person becomes infected by a coronavirus (we’ll explain later).
-If you already have coronavirus – a sauna could do more harm than good due to dehydration, and public saunas are NOT a good place to be right now (you launched at the WORST POSSIBLE TIME, SaunaShare.com!).
+If you already have coronavirus – a sauna could do more harm than good due to dehydration, and public saunas are NOT a good place to be right now.
+Seriously, consult a physician, especially if conditions are worsening.